signal-intrusion/crash/readme.md

 - `number` integer representing level/chapter number [req]
 - `title` [req]
-- `body` the content of the story. written in Craft's GUI.
-Includes blockquotes and shortcodes[req]
+- `chapterBody` Matrix field for the content of the story.
+Field for images and blockquotes.
+Shortcodes go in text.
 - `sidenotes` One or more things that appear in the sidebar as user scrolls through.
 References to `aside` entries [req]
 - `banner` large image to break up flow. reference to an image `asset`
 - `sprite` if this chapter earns the reader a sprite. reference to `sprite` entry